Islington - Chinchen and Clyde Street intersection

 RMS is required to approve new traffic signals.
 We are now working with RMS to obtain this approval.

 Feedback from public consultation is being used to develop the final intersection design for use by motorists, cyclists and pedestrians.
 The final design is currently being completed.

-Enabling works are being carried out, mostly over weekends, and will be completed in August 2019.
-Works include kerb and gutter replacement, footpath construction and asphalting.
+Enabling works are being carried out and include kerb and gutter replacement, footpath construction and asphalting.

 Also in the area

-We are also working with the Australian Rail Track Corporation on cycle safety improvements at the Clyde Street level crossing.
+City of Newcastle partnered with the Australian Rail Track Corporation (ARTC) to implement cycle safety improvements at the Clyde Street railway level crossing.